isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. _ha-maintenance:

-Controlled Shutdown and Maintenance of DHCP servers
+Controlled Shutdown and Maintenance of DHCP Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Having a pair of servers providing High Availability allows for controlled